MAhjabeen96/Data-Analysis-Project-SQL/README.md

 ORDER BY l.region;```<br>
  And this is the data output:<br>
      ![Alt text](Output/3.PNG) <br>
-Walmart is the top-performing brand in the Southeast region with a total sales of $825,000.
-West Gear is the top-performing brand in the South region with a total sales of $825,000.
+Walmart is the top-performing Retailer in the South region with a total sales of $825,000.
-West Gear is the top-performing brand in the West region with a total sales of $735,000.
+West Gear is the top-performing Retailer in the West region with a total sales of $735,000.
-Amazon is the top-performing brand in the Midwest region with a total sales of $618,750.
+Amazon is the top-performing Retailer d in the Midwest region with a total sales of $618,750.
-West Gear is the top-performing brand in the Northeast region with a total sales of $617,500.
+West Gear is the top-performing Retailer in the Northeast region with a total sales of $617,500.
 <br>